 When you auto sync folders that you frequently use in your Dropbox folder, it helps you free up more storage across various devices and platforms.
 This is because unnecessary files and duplicate files are eliminated.

-How to sync your Mac device with Dropbox step by step:
+How to automatically sync your Mac device with Dropbox step by step:

 Step 01 - Launch Terminal.
-You can do this by typing in “terminal” on the Spotlight and hitting the Enter button.
+You can do this by typing in “

 Step 03 - Hit the space button, not the enter button.